 Oh my… where ever did I leave the deck?
 Heaven help us all, it’s done… mostly.
 Oy!
 What a ride!
-If you’re just joining us and have no idea what I am talking about, check this out to catch up….
+If you’re just joining us and have no idea what I am talking about, read the longest project ever to catch up….

-You got it?
-Crazy right…?
-Ok, so you would think after all that, the rest would be smooth sailing… yes?
-Ummm, no. Not when you must continue to involve the government and regulations (forgive me, I have no intent to offend).
+You all in now?
+That’s crazy right…?!
+Ok, so you would think after all that, the rest would be smooth sailing… Ummm, no. Not when you must continue to involve the government and regulations (forgive me, I have no intent to offend).
 While I certainly understand the meaning and intention behind some rules, some are completely lost on me or seem overly absurd.. take the steps for example… Umm, just when I thought we were in the home stretch, the county inspector comes out and says they had to be larger… Yes, Seriously, I am not even kidding, LARGER!!

 I had a friend compare them to the Parthenon..
 I am pretty sure this was the point when the two guys doing most of the building started plotting my ultimate demise.